(III) Small distances can be measured using a capacitor whose pla... | Channels for Pearson+

 Measurement Accuracy

-Measurement accuracy refers to the degree to which a measured value reflects the true value.
-In this context, the accuracy of the capacitance measurement is given as ∆C = 0.1 pF.
-This accuracy impacts how precisely we can determine the variable distance x, as any uncertainty in capacitance directly translates to uncertainty in the calculated distance.
+Measurement accuracy refers to the degree to which a measured value reflects the true value of the quantity being measured.
+In this context, the accuracy of the capacitance measurement (∆C = 0.1 pF) will influence the precision with which the plate separation (x) can be determined.
+Percent accuracy can be calculated by comparing the uncertainty in the measurement to the measured value, providing insight into the reliability of the measurements.

 Recommended video: